Questions for Hello Baby Adoption Consultants

 • Probably not.
 Most adoptive families are in their 30s or 40s.

-Families 50 years and over are able to adopt, but they are more limited in their choice of agencies or attorneys due to their age requirements.
-For this reason, we only take a limited number of families over 50 at a time.
-Please feel free to reach out to see if we are currently accepting families over 50.
+Families age 50 and over are able to adopt, but their options may be more limited due to agency and attorney age requirements.
+For this reason, we accept only a limited number of families over 50 at a time.
+Please feel free to reach out to see if we are currently accepting families in this age range.

 • Yes, single parents can adopt and are always welcome.
 We have had success with both female and male single parents.